flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180514-18-06-14-supreme-court-voting-case.md

     respond to a change-of-residence notice**.”
   card_citation: ''
 card_4:
-  card_text: "HE Said / HE Said\n-----------------\n\nDNC Chair Tom Perez called the ruling “**an attack on democracy**” and a “**power grab by a Republican Party that wants to make it harder for people to vote**.”\n\nOhio’s Republican Sec. of State Jon Husted called it a\x1C**a victory for electoral integrity**.a\x1D Husted is running for lieutenant governor in November."
+  card_text: "HE Said / HE Saidn-----------------nnDNC Chair Tom Perez called the ruling “**an attack on democracy**” and a “**power grab by a Republican Party that wants to make it harder for people to vote**.”nnOhio’s Republican Sec. of State Jon Husted called it ax1C**a victory for electoral integrity**.ax1D Husted is running for lieutenant governor in November."
   card_citation: ''
 card_10:
   card_text: >-